wp-plugins/flyzoo/readme.txt

 * **Private Chat**: users can interact in private chat conversations

-* **Role-based access:** restrict group chats activity only to specifics role (like paid, pro, moderators, top users)
+* **Role-based access:** restrict group chats activity only to specifics role (i.e. paid, pro, moderators, top users...)

 * **File sharing** for guests and/or members